 Setup

 Our experiment consisted of a Two Interval Forced-Choice Task where participants were asked to indicate which of two intervals contained objects moving at the higher velocity.
+Participants were immersed in a virtual 3D environment that included depth cues from lighting, shadows and scale of the textures of the floor and the wall.
+The ball appeared to the left of the observer if it moved to the right, and to the right of the observer when it moved to the left.
+The exact position was determined by target speed and visual observer motion.
+See Figure 1A for a diagram of the visual scene and Figure 1B for a screenshot from the experiment; furthermore, a short sequence of the experiment can be viewed under https://github.com/b-jorges/Motion-Perception-during-Self-Motion/blob/master/Figures/GIF%20of%20Stimulus.gif.

 In one interval participants were presented a ball with a diameter of 0.33 m at a simulated distance of 8 m in front of them, travelling to the right or to the left with 6.6 or 8.0 m/s (four target motion profiles).
 During this interval, participants were either static or experienced simulated body movement to the left or to the right with a Gaussian velocity profile (three self-motion profiles), accelerating until reaching peak velocity after 0.25 s and then slowing down until coming to a halt at 0.5 s.
 The position in time x(t) was given by a cumulative Gaussian distribution with a mean of 0.25 s and a standard deviation of 0.08 s divided by 2, multiplied by -1 for trials with self-motion to the left.
-That is, participants moved 0.5 m over the course of 0.5 s, which amounts to a mean velocity of 1 m/s.
+That is, participants were moved visually 0.5 m over the course of 0.5 s, which amounts to a mean velocity of 1 m/s.
+After the training (see below) and after conclusion of the experiment, participants were asked whether they had perceived selfmotion.
+They were only included into the confirmatory analyses if they answered “yes” for the test session.
+Data collection continued until we achieved 16 subjects who had perceived selfmotion during the test session.
+The target’s initial position was shifted away from the observer for motion in the same direction, and towards the observer when the observer’s visual motion occurred opposite to the target motion, such that observer and target motion were symmetrical, i. e. the distance between observer and target at the beginning was the same as the distance at the end of the trial.
+To achieve this, the starting position of the target was computed in the following manner: